-Water plays a significant role in Jerusalem history, as it does in the history of the Ancient Near East.
-A steady supply of water equates with longevity, and Jerusalem fit the mold.
-Jericho is also one of the oldest cities in the world due to its natural water springs, and is a neighbor of Jerusalem's.
+Water plays a significant role in Jerusalem history, as it does in the history of the Ancient Near East as a whole.
+A steady supply of water provides what is needed for water, sanitation, and life.
+Sites that possessed this trait become cities.
+Jerusalem is just such a site.
+Natural springs abound around Jerusalem.
+Nearby Jericho is also one of the oldest cities in the world due to its natural water springs.

 The Psalmist connected Jerusalem's geography with divine protection in Psalm 125:2.